Divyanshu0103/PacketSniffer/README.md

 2. Display packet details such as source/destination IP, port numbers, etc.
 3. Include options for selecting packet types (TCP, UDP, ICMP).
 4. Manage packet capturing and storage using jpcap_thread.

+**Mavern File SnifferApp.java File:**
+1. Initialize Pcap4J to capture packets from the selected network interface.
+2. Pass captured packets to jpcap for further processing within the Java program.

 # Flow of Working: